-- Filled out visa application form (available there)
+- Filled out visa application form – A and B Form

-NOTE: If you are American, you will need to fill out 2 of each forms, and have 2 passport photos – A and B and 2 photos.
+Americans: If you are American, you will need to fill out 2 of each forms, and have 2 passport photos – A and B and 2 photos.

 You can try to pre-download and fill in the forms, but I wouldn’t recommend it as the forms seemed to be different.
 Not sure if they would accept it, so I didn’t take the risk.
 It was pretty easy to just show up and fill in the applications there.